reflectoring/reflectoring.github.io/_posts/2020-04-06-spring-robust-sqs-client.md

 ## Isn't the AWS SDK Good Enough?

-AWS has [its own SDK](https://search.maven.org/search?q=a:aws-java-sdk-sqs) that provides functionality to interact with an SQS queue.
+AWS provides [an SDK](https://search.maven.org/search?q=a:aws-java-sdk-sqs) that provides functionality to interact with an SQS queue.
 And it's quite good and easy to use.

 However, **it's missing a polling mechanism that allows us to pull messages from the queue regularly and process them in near-realtime across a pool of message handlers working in parallel**.